claradios/nestjs-lambda-test/README.md

 ### TEST: NEST + SERVERLESS + LAMBDA

-To configure your AWS credentials you can run the following on your terminal:
+To configure your AWS credentials.
+You can run the following on your terminal:
 ```
 serverless config credentials \
   --provider aws \
   --key EXAMPLEKEYABCED \
   --secret ExamPleSecret135553abced
 ```

 Run locally command:
 `sls offline start`